Small Ideas In Small Spaces

 This video shows how small ideas in small spaces become big ideas that make that space feel bigger.
 It’s about doing more with less and feeling like you have more.

 Most of us have more than enough space than we need.
 The company I work for has one of the large record labels as a client.
-They occupied multiple floors in a office buildings in New York city.
+They occupied multiple floors in an office building in New York City.
 I was in awe at some of the offices and the large layouts.